nashsclay/DAPSCoin/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package dapscoind/dapscoin-qt for Debian-based Linux systems.
-If you compile dapscoind/dapscoin-qt yourself, there are some useful files here.
+This directory contains files used to package prcycoind/prcycoin-qt for Debian-based Linux systems.
+If you compile prcycoind/prcycoin-qt yourself, there are some useful files here.

-## dapscoin: URI support ##
+## prcycoin: URI support ##

-dapscoin-qt.desktop  (Gnome / Open Desktop)
+prcycoin-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install dapscoin-qt.desktop
+	sudo desktop-file-install prcycoin-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your dapscoinqt binary to `/usr/bin` and the `../../share/pixmaps/dapscoin128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your prcycoinqt binary to `/usr/bin` and the `../../share/pixmaps/prcycoin128.png` to `/usr/share/pixmaps`

-dapscoin-qt.protocol (KDE)
+prcycoin-qt.protocol (KDE)